 One day whilst working in a pharmacy I was approached by an elderly gentleman who asked me if we sold Vicks First defence Nasal Spray.
 I directed him to a general sale aisle.
 Just before departing, the gentlemen said, ‘It must be good, all nurses in Addenbrookes [ward] use it’.
 I have never paid attention to Vicks First Defence nasal spray.
-I have never recommended it to any customer, but after I heard this statement, I needed to find out more about the product hence, Vicks First defence review.
-I wondered if Addenbrooke’s nurses did their research or possibly a drug rep visited the ward in question (unlikely), or maybe it’s just word of mouth did its trick.
+I have never recommended it to any customer, but after I heard this statement, I needed to find out more about the product hence, Vicks First Defence review.
+I wondered if Addenbrooke’s nurses did their research or possibly a drug rep visited the ward in question (unlikely), or maybe the word of mouth did its trick.

-What is Vicks First defence nasal spray?
+What is Vicks First Defence nasal spray?

-Vicks First defence nasal spray is advertised as products that can be used in the fight against cold or flu.
-The manufacturer of Vick’s First defence spray claims that it can reduce/prevent the chances of developing a ‘full-blown’ cold, when used in the first 36 hours of the cold, on the onset of first symptoms, for example when feeling a scratchy throat, tickly nose or sneezing.
+Vicks First Defence nasal spray is advertised as products that can be used in the fight against cold or flu.
+The manufacturer of Vick’s First Defence spray claims that it can reduce/prevent the chances of developing a ‘full-blown’ cold, when used in the first 36 hours of the cold, on the onset of first symptoms, for example when feeling a scratchy throat, tickly nose or sneezing.

-Vicks First defence nasal spray is designed to neutralise the virus which causes cold and flu by trapping it inside a microgel, which is sprayed inside your nose.
+Vicks First Defence nasal spray is designed to neutralise the virus which causes cold and flu by trapping it inside a microgel, which is sprayed inside your nose.
 Recommended for anyone aged 12 and above, including pregnant and breastfeeding customers, Vicks First Defence nasal spray seems like a magic bullet against cold.